 Notes

-Layer for Even Baking: Spreading a little sauce on the bottom of the baking dish helps prevent sticking and ensures even moisture throughout the baked ziti.
+Layer Properly: Add a little sauce to the bottom of the baking dish to prevent sticking and keep the pasta moist.

 If doubling this recipe, use a 6x8 inch or a 7x7 inch baking dish.